OntimizeWeb/docs/_docs/11-app-config.md

 # Remote configuration

 Some components in **OntimizeWeb** store the changes made by the user in local storage.
-This configuration may also be stored on remote server in order to be loaded when the user uses the application in different browsers or devices.
+This configuration may also be stored on a remote server in order to be loaded when the user uses the application in different browsers or devices.

-For storing the user configuration remotely it is only necessary to add the `remoteConfig` object to the application configuration (see example above).
+For storing the user configuration remotely it is only necessary to add the `remoteConfig` object to the application configuration (see the [example above](#application-configuration-file)).
 The `path` attribute is the only one that is mandatory, the other parameters have a default value as you can see in the example.

+Read more about how to configure the remote configuration [here]({{ base_path }}/guide/remoteconfig/){:target="_blank"}.

 # Application menu